 It’s proving to be a real success.
 The protection of key species including the Siamese crocodile, has improved significantly.
 This critically endangered reptile has been severely impacted in the past, with just 250 estimated to be living in Cambodian rivers now.
 A breeding centre ensures baby crocodiles can mature safely before being released.
 This reintroduction of a key species into the local ecosystem is a real turning point, demonstrating success in terms of population recovery and the long-term viability and health of the rainforest ecosystem.
 It also means that local people are employed in the breeding centre and as wardens patrolling the river, trained in data collection and monitoring crocodile numbers.

-The next phase of planned conservation efforts include releasing more crocodiles into the wild, as well as continued monitoring of those that have been released.
+The next phase of planned crocodile conservation efforts include releasing more into the wild, as well as continued monitoring of those that have been released.
 Thanks to supporters like you, the future looks bright for this part of the forest.